attosol/masterkey/README.md

 2. Key for your Application, and
 3. Your KeyVault URI

-Store these values in the following format as a JSON file in your profile's root folder.
+Store these values in the following format as a JSON file in /usr/local/.masterkey folder.
 In this example our application name is called `nodeAppName`.
 You can have multiple applications in the same file if you need to.

 ```
-$ cat ~/.masterkey/azuresecret.json
+$ cat /usr/local/.masterkey/azuresecret.json
 {
   "nodeAppName":{
     "clientId": "YOUR-APPLICATION-ID",